Insight

 Dealing with the death of someone close to you is always a difficult time, and the probate process is no exception.
 People are naturally eager to complete probate as smoothly and quickly as possible and are often dismayed to learn that ongoing delays at the Probate Registry may mean the process is more drawn out than they were anticipating.

 Obtaining a grant of probate is a key element in the process, as it is usually needed in order to access accounts and distribute assets.
-Unfortunately, data from HM Courts & Tribunals Service (HMCTS) in September 2023 shows that probate delays are continuing to grow.
+Data from HM Courts & Tribunals Service (HMCTS) in May 2025 shows that although probate delays are still continuing, the overall time from submission to issuing has reduced.

-If there is an error in the application, or queries need to be raised, there is a second wait for the additional information provided to be reviewed, so those applications take much longer.
-In addition, the Probate Registry acknowledged that it is now working its way through the oldest outstanding applications which is impacting the timescale.
+Under the new centralised system, if there is an error in the application, or queries need to be raised, there is a second wait for the additional information provided to be reviewed, so those applications take much longer.

 These delays have been frustrating for personal representatives, lawyers and beneficiaries alike.

-HMCTS is acutely aware of the impact the delays are having and has put some steps in place to improve the issue, but these don’t seem to be helping.
-These include:
+HMCTS is acutely aware of the impact the delays are having and has put some steps in place to improve the issue, including improving the digital offering, which seem to be helping.

 Unfortunately, at the same time that the Probate Registry is experiencing increasing delays, HMRC is also getting slower at processing the Inheritance Tax accounts (which need to be submitted before you can apply to the Probate Registry for a grant).
 HMRC must send an inheritance tax receipt to the Probate Registry before the application for the grant can be made.
 Guidance previously was to wait for at least 15 days after submitting the Inheritance Tax account before applying for a grant.
-That has now been extended to 20 working days, but in our experience it can take HMRC up to 25 days to issue the receipt.
+That has now been extended to 25 working days to issue the receipt.
 This obviously delays the process even further.

 In practical terms the delays can have an impact on the beneficiaries of an estate in a number of ways: